rlancaste/AstroPi3/README.md

 - Places a shortcut/launcher for INDI Web Manager App on the Desktop

+- I also recently added a night vision script to the utilities folder.
+But it only seems to affect real displays, not VNC.

 Icons included in repo:
 The icons for INDI, KStars, and PHD2 are included in their respective packages and are the same no matter what operating system you are currently using.
 The icons I used